dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Question: Your company is recruiting a new business analyst and you are tasked with drafting the job advertisement.
 Which of these job descriptions is most appropriate?
 A: Business analyst: Develop and validate customer requirements documents and ensure accurate implementation by the development team.
 B: Analyst: Lead sessions to gather requirements and build consensus on project specifications.
+Ensure that the solution meets the business needs.
 C: Business analyst: Act as an intermediary between the business stakeholders and the development team.
+Ensure that the solution meets the business needs.
 D: Business analyst: Engage with key stakeholders to understand business policies and objectives.
 Collaborate with teams to propose solutions meeting these objectives.
 Answer: D
 Explanation: The business analyst role involves more than just being a liaison between business and development.
 It requires a deep understanding of business needs and working with others to recommend solutions that address business issues.

-Question: In a meeting with the development team for A.J.
-Corporation's new payroll system, you learn that many users have limited computer skills.
+Question: In a meeting with the development team for a corporation's new payroll system, you learn that many users have limited computer skills.
 Consequently, the customer has requested basic computer training during the system's implementation.
 The development team leader suggests this might be your responsibility.
 After researching, which statement is correct?
 A: This issue pertains to solution implementation and should be handled by the development team.
+The business analyst's role is limited to requirements gathering.
 B: This is an implementation requirement and must be processed through a change control and approved by the change control board.
 C: This request is unrelated to the project's goals, represents scope creep, and should be rejected.
+The business analyst should inform the customer of this decision.
 D: Ensuring customer success is vital, and the business analyst should address this training need.
 Answer: B
 Explanation: This requirement, although emerging late, is legitimate and should be included in the project's scope.
 For proper traceability, it must undergo the formal change control process for approval by the change control board.